Docs

 What to look for:

-Over-represented profiles (blue bar taller than grey): these define what makes your area distinctive.
-An area with 25% degree-qualified professionals versus 12.5% nationally has a markedly different service and housing profile.
+• Over-represented profiles (blue bar taller than grey): these define what makes your area distinctive.
+An area with 25% high-earning professionals versus 14% nationally has a markedly different service and housing profile.

 Variables Used